-What you may not know: most teams waste around half of their tokens on prompts that fail on the first attempt.
+Most teams waste around half of their tokens on prompts that fail on the first attempt.
 The model gives back a bad answer.
 You rewrite.
 You try again.
 By the time you get something usable, you have run the same task three times.
+That is where the bill comes from.

 This is not about your provider's per-token price.
 It is about the gap between vague instructions and a prompt the model can actually act on.